muratk3n/thirdwave/en/README.md

 ---

-I started patching up strang lecs.. this is some next level shit
+I started patching up MIT Strang lecs.. this is some next level shit

 ---